Nine concrete problems

 Same model, different looks — day/night, color options, configurations.
 You need a way to ship them all in one asset.

 Variants are first-class.
 Author them in Gantry.
-Ship them in one USDZ.
+Ship them in USD, USDA, USDC, or USDZ.

 Open in AR Quick Look

 Converting is half the work.
-Validating in the actual delivery surface — AR Quick Look — is the other half, and most tools force you to re-share files to get there.
+Validating in AR Quick Look is the other half, and most tools force you to re-share files to get there.

 One tap from Gantry to AR Quick Look.
 See the asset in your room before it leaves your iPhone.